jcchurch/APSUWebCamp/Slides/Day03-SemanticTags.md

 ## Designing a website

-When we design websites, we typically scetch up where these four primary elements will go.
+When we design websites, we typically sketch up where these four primary elements will go.

 ![Mockup with Basic Elements](images/mockup.png)